ArsenTech/source-codes/readme.md

 # Assets CDN Branch

-This branch is orphaned and used **only for GitHub Pages** to serve images, videos, fonts, and other assets.
+This branch is orphaned and used **only for GitHub Pages** to serve images, svg icons, and other assets.

+> [!WARNING]
-❌ Do not open Pull Requests to or from this branch.
+> Do not open Pull Requests to or from this branch.
-✅ This branch has no shared history with `main`.
+> This branch has no shared history with `main`.